Skip To Content

 He gets an activist strain from his Israeli American mother, Judit, a longtime member of the Women’s International Zionist Organization.

 “Even though she’s getting older, she spends her life as a community organizer,” he said.
-“Her attitude is, ‘get things done.’
+“Her attitude is, ‘get things done.’”

 This article originally appeared on JTA.org.

 I hope you appreciated this article.
-Before you go, I’d like to ask you to please support the Forward’s award-winning journalism this Passover.
+Before you go, I’d like to ask you to please support the Forward’s award-winning, nonprofit journalism during this critical time.

 — Rachel Fishman Feddersen, Publisher and CEO